Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Abstract

 \section{Abstract}

-Person re-identification (Re-ID) across multiple datasets is a challenging yet important task due to the possibly large distinctions between different datasets and the lack of labeled training samples in practical applications.
-This work proposes a novel unsupervised domain adaption framework which transfers the discriminative representations from the labeled source domain (dataset) to the unlabeled target domain (dataset).
-Given the feature map of any image from a backbone network, a novel domain adaptive attention model (DAAM) is proposed to separate the feature map into the domain-shared feature (DSH) map and the domain-specific (DSP) feature map simultaneously.
-The former is transferable and used to help the Re-ID task in the target domain, while the later is modeled to alleviate negative transfer caused by the domain divergence.
-Then, a DSH branch and a DSP branch are introduced to the network to learn these two feature maps respectively.
-In addition, we propose to formulate the domain adaption task as an one-class classification problem with a novel domain similarity loss, and a novel person Re-ID loss is proposed to take full use of unlabeled target data by estimating weak labels and weighted cross-entropy loss.
-Extensive experiments on the Market-1501 and DukeMTMC-reID benchmarks demonstrate state-of-the-art performance of the proposed method.
-Code will be released to facilitate further studies on the unsupervised cross-domain person Re-ID task.
+Person re-identification (Re-ID) across multiple datasets is a challenging task due to two main reasons: the presence of large cross-dataset distinctions and the absence of annotated target instances.
+To address these two issues, this paper proposes a domain adaptive attention learning approach to reliably transfer discriminative representation from the labeled source domain to the unlabeled target domain.
+In this approach, a domain adaptive attention model is learned to separate the feature map into domain-shared part and domain-specific part.
+In this manner, the domain-shared part is used to capture transferable cues that can compensate cross-dataset distinctions and give positive contributions to the target task, while the domain-specific part aims to model the noisy information to avoid the negative transfer caused by domain diversity.
+A soft label loss is further employed to take full use of unlabeled target data by estimating pseudo labels.
+Extensive experiments on the Market-1501, DukeMTMC-reID and MSMT17 benchmarks demonstrate the proposed approach outperforms the state-of-the-arts.